git-guuud/ReputAI/STATUS.md

 # Status

-**Last updated:** 2026-09-09
+**Last updated:** 2026-09-13
 **Phase:** T1-T5 done.
-T6 deployed *and* the demo is built and rehearsed live: `reputai-sandbox.eth` is on Sepolia through the canonical `ETHRegistrar`, both contracts verified on Etherscan, and all four beats have been run end-to-end as real transactions under a throwaway label.
+T6 deployed, rehearsed live, and now fronted by a four-pane terminal control room (`./demo.sh`) that drives the same deployed contracts.
 The only thing left in the whole project is recording the video.

 ## Completed